LongBu/AWS-MLS-C01-Study-Guide/README.md

     * you don't have a lot of time
   * Will never be the right answer for the "best" approach.
   * Almost anything is better.
 Can you substitute another similar field perhaps? (i.e., review summary vs. full text)
+  * However, if generalization is the goal and leaving in outliers will have a negative impact this might be beneficial
 ##### KNN: Find K "nearest" (most similar) rows and average their values
   * Assumes numerical data, not categorical
   * There are ways to handle categorical data (Hamming distance)